 To use a sports analogy, wouldn’t you want to know who can run with the ball?
 Who can catch the ball with two defenders on them?
 Who can kick a field goal?
 Who is better left on the line to block and tackle?
 Who possesses the skill to orchestrate play under duress?
 Or who can pinch-hit or run in what situations?
 Who is a starter and who can come off the bench and bat clean up?
 I ask that we have those discussions because that’s what men and women do when they are left to their own devices and find ways to live and work and raise kids and love each other.

 It’s not enough to throw dirt at an entire gender and then complain your dates don’t go as planned.
 This to me is wrong-headed.
 Or, that your life isn’t unfolding as you desire with your partner so it must be something found in her “feral nature” which leaves you disadvantaged.
 Poor thing.
 I think that’s weak-ass bullshit and I’ll tell you why.
 We need compassion for each other and the greater compassion we have for others the greater compassion we have for ourselves.
 That’s how it works.

-All of us have an inner self, that Divine Child within us we’ve perhaps stuffed over the years as we sought to conform with the adults around us, to their rules and expectations.
+All of us have an inner self, a Divine Child within us we’ve perhaps stuffed over the early years as we sought to conform with the adults around us adhering to their rules and expectations.
 How can we ever hear our own essential voice if we don’t listen for the voices of others?
 Our eyes see out, and the easiest way to train yourself to hear the good in you is to attune yourself to the good in others.
-Not blindly, not as a nice guy sacrificing your needs for others while holding secret anger, but compassionately, with a sense of being part of humanity’s meaningful whole.
+Not blindly, not as a nice guy sacrificing your needs for others while holding secret anger; but compassionately, with a sense of being part of humanity’s meaningful whole.

 Find it early, find it late, we must all find love.